cogentcore/cogent/README.md

 # TODO

-* recycle tab not working: getting stuck with Updating
+* gomod not updated
+* filetree root name fix to project -- and get rid of empty upper level or not?
+* filetree not updating on open -- show already happening? -- works on new window but not existing.. duh.
-* start select on menu (buff menu etc) not working
+* start select on menu (buff menu etc) not working -- so flakey
 * sliceview / tableview should activate select and focus on selectidx item in readonly chooser mode
 * dialog closing causes old window to show up -- need to update render images
 * external files not quite working